Privacy laws have changed to give individuals more protection and rights in terms of how their personal information is collected and used.

-Rathbone Investment Management Limited (a UK registered company, registered in England with company number 01448919) is the data controller of your personal data and is subject to the General Data Protection Regulation (the "GDPR") and the Data Protection Act 2018.
+Rathbone Investment Management Limited (a UK registered company, registered in England with company number 01448919).

 - from information you provide to us when you interact with us before becoming a client, for example when you contact us about our services;

 - when you ask us to provide services to you and subsequently provide us with the necessary information;

 - from third parties, for example when we carry out our routine checks on you before we can accept you as a client;

 - where you provide us with personal data relating to others (e.g. your family members), we understand that you either have their consent or are entitled to provide this information to us for subsequent use; and